Dentistry is a rapidly developing area of veterinary science because a pet's dental health can have a big impact on their overall health.

 Just like humans, pets’ teeth need looking after too!
 The health of their teeth and gums has a significant impact on their overall quality of life.
 Imagine how your mouth would feel, and smell, if you never brushed your teeth.
 Imagine having a really bad toothache and not being able to tell anyone about it!

-Dental disease typically begins with a build-up of plaque, consisting of bacteria, food particles and saliva components, on the teeth.
-Plaque sticks to the tooth surface above and below the gum line and if not removed will calcify into tartar (also known as calculus).
+Dental disease typically begins with a build-up of plaque, consisting of bacteria, food particles and saliva components, on the pet's teeth.
+Plaque sticks to the tooth surface above and below the gum line and if not removed, will calcify into tartar (also known as calculus).
 This appears as a yellow-brown material on the teeth.
-Over time the plaque and tartar can result in periodontal disease, which results can result in irreversible changes to the teeth and supportive structures.
+Over time the plaque and tartar can result in periodontal disease, which can result in irreversible changes to the teeth and jaw.

 Periodontal disease can result in local problems, such as red and inflamed gums, bad breath, and the loss of teeth.
 There is also growing evidence that periodontal disease can be associated with disease in distant organs, including the heart, liver and kidneys.
 Ultimately, dental disease is more than just a cosmetic issue – it can be a cause of significant illness and pain in dogs and cats.

-If your pet is showing any of these signs of dental disease please book an appointment to see one of our veterinarians.
+If your pet is showing any of these signs of dental disease, please book an appointment to see one of our veterinarians for a dental health check.
 Early assessment and action can save your pet’s teeth!

 Some animals with dental disease may show no obvious signs particularly in the early stages.
 It is also important to remember that just because your pet is eating, it doesn’t mean they do not have dental pain.